grafana/mimir/docs/sources/operators-guide/configure/setting-helm-ha-deduplication-consul/index.md

 ## Install Consul using Helm

-You can install Consul in Kubernetes using
+Install Consul in Kubernetes using
 [Consul helm chart](https://github.com/hashicorp/consul-k8s/tree/main/charts/consul).
 Follow the documentation to get the chart and installing a Consul release.
 Put a note on the Consul endpoint, because you will need it for Mimir configuration.